Porting Existing Game

 We recommend you follow approach 1 below, which will take care of any boilerplate and provide a nice development experience with Rune-specific ESLint & Vite plugins.
 You can quickly get a minimal multiplayer version of your game working, then add more game logic step-by-step.
 Alternatively, you can add the SDK manually.

-Approach 1: Rune Template
+Approach 1: Rune Template (recommended)

 Create a new Rune game project by running:

-npx rune-games-cli@latest create
+npx rune@latest create

 You now have a simple example game with game logic and client rendering files.
 You can then copy your game logic and rendering code into the logic.ts